MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-other-methods.md

 Throughout this article, we refer to Azure Local, version 23H2 as the new version and Azure Local, version 22H2 as the old version.

 > [!IMPORTANT]
 > To keep your Azure Local service in a supported state, you have up to six months to install this new OS version.
-The update is applicable to all Azure Local, version 22H2 clusters.
+The update is applicable to all Azure Local, version 22H2 systems.
 We strongly recommend that you install this version as soon as it becomes available.

 ## High-level workflow for the OS upgrade